val-town/val-town-docs/src/content/docs/std/fetch.md

 ## Usage

-After importing `std/fetch`, the fetch method is used with the same signature as the Fetch API.
+After importing `std/fetch`, the fetch method is used with the same signature as the Javascript Fetch API.

 ```ts val
 import { fetch } from "https://esm.town/v/std/fetch";